thelite5419/MongoDB/README.md

 Sharding is ideal for large-scale applications requiring high read/write throughput and large data storage that surpasses the capacity of a single server.
 Together, **replication** and **sharding** enable MongoDB to maintain high availability, resilience, and scalability for demanding, data-intensive applications.

 ---

+## Transactions in MongoDB

+A transaction in MongoDB is a set of operations that are executed as a single, atomic unit.
+This means that either all the operations within the transaction are committed to the database, or none of them are.
+This mechanism is crucial for maintaining data consistency within the database.

+### ACID Properties

+MongoDB provides **ACID** properties to ensure reliable transactions.
+ACID is an acronym that stands for:

+1. **Atomicity**: This property ensures that database operations are treated as a single, indivisible unit.
+If any part of the transaction fails, the entire transaction is rolled back, preventing partial updates that could lead to data inconsistencies.

+2. **Consistency**: This guarantees that the database remains in a valid state after a transaction completes.
+It ensures that the database remains consistent with its own rules and constraints, maintaining the integrity of the data.

+3. **Isolation**: This property ensures that concurrent transactions do not interfere with each other.
+Each transaction operates as if it were the only transaction executing, allowing it to see a consistent view of the database.

+4. **Durability**: Once a transaction has been committed, its effects are permanent and will survive even in the event of a system failure.
+This means that the changes made by a committed transaction will persist, ensuring data reliability.

+Understanding these concepts is essential for developers working with MongoDB, as they enable the implementation of robust and reliable data management practices.

+---